 If the medical system has failed a patient and significant loss has resulted, a civil lawsuit is the only means by which the patient is going to receive a compensation package aimed at “righting the wrong”.
 Damage awards in civil litigation cases will cover lost income, including future losses, cost of care, damages for pain and suffering, out of pocket expenses and other damages.
 There is no other known mechanism to ensure that wronged patients receive financial care.

 When the medical system fails a patient, fixing the mistake medically is not always an option.
-The only other option that makes sense is financial compensation by way of a lawsuit.
+The only other option that makes sense is financial compensation by way of a medical malpractice lawsuit.